B3gun/B3gun/README.md

 - 👋 Hi, I’m @B3gun
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... getting an internship
 - 🌱 I’m currently learning ...
 Javascript
 - 💞️ I’m looking to collaborate on ...
 Building any websites
 - 📫 How to reach me ... harshit.k1956@gmail.com